seraficaj/fccsf_wsl_guide/dbs-frameworks.md

 ## Databases (MongoDB and PostgreSQL)

 The following instructions are adapted from [Microsoft's WSL Database Guide](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-database).
-Bookmark that page to have a quick reference for establishing a quick connection to popular database systems.
+Bookmark that page to have a quick reference for establishing connections to popular database systems.

 ## MongoDB